Israel Yuval

 Yuval is the academic director of the Jack, Joseph and Morton Mandel School of Advanced Studies in the Humanities, and the Teddy Kollek Chair for the Study of Cultural Aspects of Vienna and Jerusalem.

 Career

-From 1998-2008, Yuval was responsible for the research project Germania-Judaica.
+From 1998 to 2008, Yuval was responsible for the research project Germania-Judaica.
 In 2002 he founded Scholion and was its director until 2010.
-Between 2011-2012 he was a co-editor of the Tarbiẕ journal.
+Between 2011 and 2012 he was a co-editor of the Tarbiẕ journal.

 Yuval's works have argued that the confrontation with Christianity is the driving force behind Judaism in the time of Midrash and Talmud.